Rahulab14/e-commerce/README.md

 ## Milestone 20
 - Created an backend endpoint that sends all the user data using mail.
-- Created an frontend profile page that displays all the user data.

 ## Milestone 21
 - Created an frontend form that takes address.

+## Milestone 22
+- Created an backend endpoint that stores the address inside user profile in the database.

+## Milestone 23
+- Created an placeorder button inside cart page and navigated to select address page when clicked.
+- Created and selected address page that will display all the available address and have an option to select one address.

+## Milestone 24
+- Created an order conformation page.